-Syrian army's Aleppo advance slows but victory in sight
+Syrian army's Aleppo advance slows, but victory in sight

 An opposition activist in Aleppo said insurgents had staved off the attacks on the latter two districts.

-Monitoring group the Syrian Observatory for Human Rights reported heavy clashes in those areas, but said there was no new government advance on Thursday.

-Government forces have in the past two weeks seized more than two-thirds of rebel-held eastern Aleppo, which had been in insurgents hands for years.
+A Syrian military source reported the army and its allies had also advanced in the Sheikh Saeed district in the south of the rebel enclave.
+The Syrian Observatory for Human Rights, a Britain-based war monitor, also reported that.

+Outside of Aleppo, the government and its allies were also putting severe pressure on remaining rebel redoubts.

-Assad said the army advances will completely change the course of the war, and vowed to fight on after recapturing Aleppo.
-He described Aleppo as the "last hope" of rebels and their backers, "after their failure in the battles of Damascus and Homs".
+In his interview, Assad said the army advances will completely change the course of the war.
+He described Aleppo as the "last hope" of rebels and their backers, although he said the war would continue once it falls.

 "The battle of Aleppo will be a gain, but ... it doesn't mean the end of the war in Syria.
-It is a significant landmark towards the end of the battle, but the war in Syria will not end until terrorism is eliminated.
+It is a significant landmark towards the end of the battle, but the war in Syria will not end until terrorism is eliminated," he said.
+Damascus refers to all insurgents as terrorists.

-"Terrorists are there in other areas, so even if we finish in Aleppo, we will carry on with the war against them," he said.

 Retaking Aleppo would also be a success for President Vladimir Putin who intervened to save Moscow's ally in September 2015 with air strikes, and for Shi'ite Iran, whose elite Islamic Republic Guard Corps has suffered casualties fighting for Assad.